datacarpentry/image-processing/_episodes/09-contours.md

 1. Read the image, make a grayscale version, blur it, and apply thresholding to create a binary image.
 2. Use the binary image to find the contours in the image.
 3. Determine the average size of the contours.
 This will be used to ignore small contours that represent noise rather than dots.
 4. Iterate through the contours, and for all contours that are big enough:
     * Using the moments of the contour, find the contour centroid.
     * Determine the average color around the contour centroid.
     * Find the Euclidean distance between the average color and three reference
 colors: yellow, blue, and green.
     * If the average color is closest the the yellow reference color, add one to the count of yellow dots
 5. Output the number of yellow dots.

-Our need for step three in the strategy is easy to see, if we simply look at all the contours found by the `cv2.findContours()` method.
+Our need for step three in the strategy is easy to see, if we simply look at all the contours found by the `cv2.findContours()` function.
 The contours are drawn in red in this image.

 ![All contours in the dots image](../fig/08-dots-all-contours.jpg)